the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 ### Immutable Tool 1: Immutable Methods

 First, there are built-in array methods which embrace immutability.
 If you read through the [JavaScript documentation for built-in array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), always look for the section *"Return value"*.
-For instance, the built-in array method `push()` returns the new length of the property; which means in reverse that the array itself must change to get to the desired result of the operation (here: adding an item to the list):
+For instance, the built-in array method `push()` returns the new length of the property, which means in reverse that the array itself must change to get to the desired result of the operation (here: adding an item to the list):

 {title="index.js",lang="javascript"}
 ~~~~~~~